Month: December 2018

 That’s why access to high-performance network services is among the primary reasons organizations are shifting workloads away from on-premise data centers in increasingly large numbers.

-This week, INAP solidified itself as a premium destination for enterprises in search of a high-performance network.
+This week, HorizonIQ solidified itself as a premium destination for enterprises in search of a high-performance network.
 With the completion of the first phase of our Global Network Transformation Initiative, we now offer direct connections via our high-capacity backbone between more than 100 data centers and POPs in strategically located global markets.

 Introducing Connectivity Solutions

-INAP Connectivity Solutions provide high availability and scalable connectivity services across our global network.
+HorizonIQ Connectivity Solutions provide high availability and scalable connectivity services across our global network.
 This suite of solutions allows you to interconnect across our on-net sites, even if those data centers are not operated by INAP.
 This gives you the flexibility to be where you need to be, without having to consult with multiple network vendors or partners to interconnect sites.

 Metro Connect

-Metro Connect allows you to connect to multiple INAP data centers and POPs within a metro area.
+Metro Connect allows you to connect to multiple HorizonIQ data centers and POPs within a metro area.
 Our dark fiber rings provide multiple points of egress for your traffic and help you avoid single points of failure for service within a market.

 This product was made possible by our Phase 1 redesign of six major metropolitan market rings.
-The improvements bolster capacity, increase connectivity to more sites, and enhance protected services for INAP customers.
+The improvements bolster capacity, increase connectivity to more sites, and enhance protected services for HorizonIQ customers.
 You can explore the new rings below and learn more about each market at our data centers page.

 Network Connect

-Network Connect provides a link between any INAP Data Center and network POP across our high-capacity backbone.
+Network Connect provides a link between any HorizonIQ Data Center and network POP across our high-capacity backbone.
 Choose between 21 strategically located markets spread across the globe.
 Whether you need to connect your Dallas and London offices, reach a new audience in central Europe from the Bay Area, or connect many locations in between—we can take you there via the most efficient, high-performing path.

 Low Latency & High Availability With Performance IP

-Performance IP is our not-so-secret weapon, and it’s built into each of our data centers, POPs and hosted products.
+Performance IP is our not-so-secret weapon, and it’s built into each of our data centers, POPs, and hosted products.
 The service includes a blend of Tier 1 ISPs at each on-net location and is enhanced by our one-of-kind automated route optimization.
-This intelligent automation probes network performance in real time, always putting your outbound traffic on the best-performing, lowest-latency route.
+This intelligent automation probes network performance in real-time, always putting your outbound traffic on the best-performing, lowest-latency route.